firdaus/cadence-python/README.md

-# Fault-Oblivious Stateful Python Code
+# Intro: Fault-Oblivious Stateful Python Code

 cadence-python allows you to create Python functions that have their state (local variables etc..) implicitly saved such that if the process/machine fails the state of the function is not lost and can resume from where it left off.